yaswanth-iitkgp/yaswanth-iitkgp.github.io/_pages/about.md

   - ✅ Evaluation

+## ✍️ Blog Posts

+- **[Creating Automatic Knowledge Graphs from Pre-trained Language Models](https://medium.com/@yaswanth-iitkgp/creating-automatic-knowledge-graphs-from-pre-trained-language-models-0da963ffc67c)**: Dive into the process of generating knowledge graphs using the power of pre-trained language models.

 ## 🎉 Hobbies & Interests

 - **♟️ Chess Enthusiast**: I'm an avid chess player and have won multiple district-level tournaments.
 Fancy a game?
 Find me on chess.com and let's play!